Greece › Mykonos › Best Towns

 Staying at Ornos Beach

 Ornos is one of the best all-around places to stay in Mykonos, especially for families, couples, and first-timers who want a real beach base without feeling cut off from Mykonos Town.
-It sits about 3km south of Chora, close enough for easy bus or taxi rides, but with enough restaurants, beach clubs, cafes, bakeries, and hotels to function as its own little resort village.
+It sits about 3km south of Chora, close enough for easy bus or transfer rides, but with enough restaurants, beach clubs, cafes, bakeries, and hotels to function as its own little resort village.

 The beach is set on a sheltered bay with soft sand and calm, shallow water.
 It is one of the most family-friendly beaches on the island and much easier for swimming than the windier west-facing beaches.
 The downside is that Ornos is no secret.
 In July and August, the sand is tightly packed with sunbeds, prices are high, and the waterfront can feel very busy from late morning through sunset.
 Book beach restaurants and better hotels early if you are traveling in peak season.

 Ornos is practical in a way many Mykonos beaches are not.
 There are frequent buses to and from Mykonos Town in summer.
 It is also the main western starting point for the water taxi to Elia Beach, with stops including Platis Gialos, Paraga, Paradise, Super Paradise, and Agrari.
-The water taxi is the easiest and most enjoyable ways to beach-hop along the south coast, but service is seasonal and most reliable from June through September.
+The water taxi is the easiest and most enjoyable way to beach-hop along the south coast, but service is seasonal and most reliable from June through September.
 Do not build a tight ferry or airport connection around it.

 Food is better than you might expect for such a busy beach.
 There are several seafood restaurants right on or near the sand, plus casual spots and hotel restaurants around the bay.
 For a quieter meal, walk around the east side of the bay toward the small fishing harbor and Apaggio, one of my favorite low-key restaurants in the area.